-Polar supports long term web page archival via a process called “capture” which downloads and caches the content locally.
+Polar supports long term web page capture and archival archival by downloading and caching the content.
 We store it in Polar as if it were any other type of document (like PDF).

-This allows you to manage web pages with tags and annotations including text and area highlights, comments, and flashcards.
+This allows you to treat webpages like any other document and manage them with tags and annotations including text and area highlights, comments, and flashcards.

-This essentially allows Polar to work like your own personal Internet archive for documents critical to your education and maintain the knowledge contained within using annotations and comments and use incremental reading to read large collections of web pages in parallel.
+A key benefit of this is that it works like your own personal Internet archive for documents critical to your education.
+You can maintain the knowledge contained within using annotations and comments and use incremental reading to read large collections of web pages in parallel.

 One issue with annotating documents on the web is that the author might change the document (or even delete it) thereby invalidating your annotations.